NicholsSchool/2024-Gobo-Final/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Have James put TF file on the robot

-Consider re-drilling odometry (and/or tightening front one) if it shows to be a problem
+Consider tighten front odometry, loosen all wheels.
+Consider re-drilling if problems occur

+If ever necessary, use the NavX over the internal IMU

 Verified:
-Both profiles work as intended (both need tuning for all cases) Controller works as intended
-IMU works as intended
+Controller and Profile Classes  (tuning needed)
-Hand works as intended
+Hand
-Lights work as intended (need to switch out right side)
+Lights                          (need to switch out right side) Arm                             (tuning needed)

-Testing Order:
-Arm
+Unfinished/Untested:
 Drivetrain
 Vision